SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-1-1-fixed-the-error-when-value-for-latitude-or-longitude-is-zero.md

 ticket: CTM-897
 version: 1019.1.0
 ---
-Fixed the error seen when the latitude or longitude value of the location property is set to 0.
+Fixed the error seen when the latitude or longitude value of the Location property is set to 0.